Well designed and eye-catching trade signs meant a lot for the business owners.

 We grew up seeing and learning sign boards, so it was like incorporated into the blood.
 That’s the only reason, we come across many trade signs throughout the history.

 Our collection includes many iron guild signs in the shape of a boot, scissors, fish, sewing machine, coffee, plate, watch, pig, bottle and many others.
-Iron has its own significance in the history of trade signs.
-With the invention of printing press, the game of marketing trade signs changed forever.
+These have their own significance in the history of signs.
+With the invention of printing press, the game of marketing trade signage changed forever.

 With the advancement of the society wood, iron, expansion of colors are extensively used in the process of making glass.
 We are remembered for a unique combination.
 Like printing, carving, and hand carving combined with modern technology and addition of plastic and neon lights to the fine design of these signs.

-Trade signs: Vintage signage pieces that marked the history by Darryl Tilden, Roadrelics
+Vintage signs that marked the history by Darryl Tilden, Roadrelics

 - These days, we come across various advertising signs using LED’s and a projector screen to lure customers.
 But little did they know about the origin of trade signs, and how long they existed?
 Trade signs were the tools to mark one’s profession, and that’s certainly the oldest types of signs.